LayerNext/docs/docs/10-AI-advanced-features/03-embedding-generation.md

-## How to generate embeddings for an image collection or dataset
+## How to Generate Embeddings for an Image Collection or Dataset Collection

 To begin using our SDK for Generate Embeddings(insert link here), start by completing the Layer Next client initialization process.
 Once Layernext client is initialized, you can proceed by providing the necessary parameters to generate embeddings SDK: collection ID, and optionally, model ID.Here for collection ID you can use either a ID of an image collection or a ID of a dataset collection.